Lübeck: Education

-The International School of New Media is an affiliated institute of the university.
+The International School of New Media is an affiliated institute of the university.The Academy of Hearing Acoustics is Germany's central education facility for Hearing aid professionals, responsible for the industry-wide vocational training.

 Districts

 The city of Lübeck is divided into 10 zones.
 These again are arranged into altogether 35 urban districts.
 The 10 zones with their official numbers, their associated urban districts and the numbers of inhabitants of the quarters: